kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

   TypeMeta
   ObjectMeta

-  // DriverName is the name of driver associated with
+  // DriverName is the name of driver associated with this BucketAccess
-  // this BucketAccess
+  // +required
   DriverName string

   // AuthenticationType denotes the style of authentication.